backstage/backstage/plugins/incremental-ingestion-backend/README.md

 // This interface describes the type of data that will be passed to your burst function. interface MyContext {
-  apiClient: MyApiClient
+  apiClient: MyApiClient;
 }

-export class MyIncrementalEntityProvider implements IncrementalEntityProvider<MyApiCursor, MyContext> {
+export class MyIncrementalEntityProvider
+  implements IncrementalEntityProvider<MyApiCursor, MyContext>
+{
   getProviderName() {
     return `MyIncrementalEntityProvider`;
   }